hotwired/turbo-site/_source/handbook/03_frames.md

 frame, and throw an exception.

 In certain, specific cases, you might want the response to a `<turbo-frame>` request to be treated as a new, full-page navigation instead, effectively "breaking out" of the frame.
-The classic example of this is where a lost or expired session causes an application to redirect to a login page.
+The classic example of this is when a lost or expired session causes an application to redirect to a login page.
 In this case, it's better for Turbo to display that login page rather than treat it as an error.